ChinmayaKolhe/ChinmayaKolhe/README.md

 ## 👨‍💻 About Me

 🎓 **S.Y.
 B.Tech IT Student @ Pimpri Chinchwad College of Engineering, Pune** | **CGPA: 8.4**
-🏆 **District Topper** (93.49%) in Diploma - Computer Engineering @ Government Polytechnic, Jalgaon

 💡 Passionate about **Android Development**, **Full Stack Web**, and **Sustainable Tech Solutions**
-🌱 Currently learning **Advanced Java, Data Science, and Firebase integrations**

 🔹 **Summary**:
 A dedicated developer with hands-on experience in building web and Android applications.
-Proven ability to deliver projects like *Agricycle* (AgriWaste Management) and *RecycleEase* (E-Waste App) with innovative features like AI-powered categorization and Google Maps API integration.

 ---